JavithNaseem-J/Customer-Churn-Dashboard/README.md

 The analysis highlights key areas for intervention, such as customers on month-to-month contracts and those using electronic checks as a payment method.
 By addressing these areas, businesses can improve retention rates and reduce churn.
 The dashboards serve as a powerful tool for monitoring ongoing trends and making data-driven decisions to enhance customer satisfaction.

----

-Feel free to explore the dashboards to gain further insights into customer churn and potential strategies for improving retention.